Export replication data

 Inactive component versions, snapshots, and environments are not exported.
 The rest of the objects are exported regardless of their status.

 Selecting the Include Snapshots option automatically identifies all the versions used in snapshots and adds those versions to the exported file.
-If earlier versions were used in snapshots, they are included in the exported file even if you set the Versioned Objects parameter to Latest.
+If earlier versions are used in snapshots, they are included in the exported file even if you select to export only the latest versions.

 Environments selected in the export wizard are exported together with the following: